-- Employees are skipping scheduled shifts
+- Employee No-Call-No-Shows for scheduled shifts

 Will raising wages ignite change in your workforce?

 When we conducted an industry-specific study of pay rates, the conclusion was that companies experiencing the aforementioned issues were paying their employees too low of a wage.